farcasterxyz/hub-monorepo/apps/hubble/src/addon/README.md

 ## Rust Addons for Hubble
 This directory contains the addon code for Hubble.
 It uses neon to call from NodeJS into Rust.
+The rust library is compiled into the binary file `index.node` (see `Cargo.toml` and `package.json`) and copied into the `addon` folder.
+This can then be imported into a TS file like a normal JS import (see `rustfunctions.ts`)

 ### DB
 The Rust code hosts the RocksDB, and the NodeJS code calls into the rust `rocksdb.rs` for all DB operations.